jonathas/jonathas.github.io/_posts/2023-01-15-efficient-software-release-management-with-automated-changelog-generation.md

 ## Notes

 - When I mention the "master/main" branch, it can be either master or main, depending on what you agreed with your team.
-- When I mention Github Actions it can also be done in any other CI/CD tool
+- When I mention Github Actions it can also be done in any other CI/CD service or software

 ## In this article